Table of Contents

 The Privacy, Search, and Services option on the Settings page provides a relevant option to clear your Edge’s cache – as shown in the screenshot below.

-Click the Choose what to clear button and choose options on the box shown.
-Finally, you’re clear to click on the Clear now button at the end.
+Click the Choose what to clear button and choose options in the box.
+Finally, you’re clear about clicking on the Clear now button at the end.

 Brave